Edward Pfeifer (1920-2016): Reminiscences of a Colleague

 The 2014-2015 Norbert A. Kuntz Memorial lecturer was Dr. Charles F. Briggs, Lecturer, Department of History, The University of Vermont.
 The title of his talk was "Thinking Globally About the Hundred Years War."

-George Dameron, Professor and Chair, has learned that his peer-reviewed article, "Medieval Florence," is forthcoming in the online Oxford Bibliographies in Medieval Studies, ed.
+George Dameron has learned that his peer-reviewed article, "Medieval Florence," is forthcoming in the online Oxford Bibliographies in Medieval Studies, ed.
 Paul E. Szarmach (New York: Oxford University Press).
 His essay, "Angels, monsters, and hybridity in the Divine Comedy of Dante: ancient and Greek cultural legacies and Dante's critique of the Church," has appeared in Dante and the Greeks, edited by Jan M. Ziolkowski, Dumbarton Oaks Medieval Humanities Series (Cambridge, Ma.: Harvard University Press, 2014), 247-264.
 His essay, “Church and Commune in Thirteenth Century Pistoia: Grain and the Struggle for Political Legitimacy in Medieval Tuscany,” has just been published in The Late Medieval and Renaissance City-State and Beyond: Essays in Honour of M. E. Bratchel, edited by C. I. Hamilton and Anita Virga, in The South African Journal of Medieval and Renaissance Studies, vols.
 22/23 (2012-2013), 23-38.
 Another of his essays, "The Church as Lord," recently appeared in The Oxford Handbook of Medieval Christianity, edited by John H. Arnold (Oxford: Oxford University Press, 2014).

-Kathryn R. Dungy, Assistant Professor of History, has published The Conceptualization of Race in Colonial Puerto Rico, 1800-1850 (New York: Peter Lang, 2015).
+Kathryn R. Dungy, Associate Professor of History, has published The Conceptualization of Race in Colonial Puerto Rico, 1800-1850 (New York: Peter Lang, 2015).
 The book is volume 47 of the series, Black Studies and Critical Thinking.